 Utility and energy organizations belong to a traditional industry.
 Their core business isn’t security.
 However, not focusing on the cyberthreats within the organization can undeniably complicate things and may leave the business helpless.

-As the utility sector is embracing the digital transformation, it also requires a team having new skills and proactive plans to overcome the unprecedented cyber threats.
+As the utility sector is embracing digital transformation, it also requires a team having new skills and proactive plans to overcome the unprecedented cyber threats.

 Also Read – Top 10 Cybersecurity Trends 2021